 |Holy Week||During Holy Week, please consult the Holy Week Schedule posted on the Home Page or in the Sunday Bulletin.|

+Due to Covid-19, Confessions are temporarily being heard in the sacristy.
+Please enter through the side chapel door.
 Tuesdays and Thursdays from 8 to 8:45am.
 Wednesdays from 4:30 to 5:30pm.
-Saturdays from 3 to 4pm. (with the exception of Holy Saturday) or by appointment.
+Saturdays at 2:30. (with the exception of Holy Saturday) or by appointment.

 |Exposition of the Blessed Sacrament||Tues & Thu at 8am | Wed at 4:30pm followed with Benediction.|